MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Utility/Write-Error.md

 ### None

 This cmdlet returns no output.
-It only writes to the errpr message stream.
+It only writes to the error message stream.

 ## NOTES

-`Write-Error` does not change the value of the `$?` automatic variable, therefore it does not signal a terminating error condition.
+`Write-Error` doesn't change the value of the `$?` automatic variable, therefore it doesn't signal a terminating error condition.
 To signal a terminating error, use the [$PSCmdlet.WriteError()](/dotnet/api/system.management.automation.cmdlet.writeerror) method.

 ## RELATED LINKS